New York Mets vs Los Angeles Dodgers: Odds, Run Line, and Total

 - Third baseman Nick Madrigal is on the 60-day IL with a fractured left shoulder.

-- Pitcher Danny Young is on the 15-day IL with a left elbow sprain.
+- Relief pitcher Danny Young is on the 15-day IL with a left elbow sprain.

+- Third baseman Mark Vientos is on the 10-day IL with a right hamstring pull.

 Los Angeles Dodgers

-- Pitcher Luis Garcia is on the 15-day IL with a right adductor strain.
+- Relief pitcher Luis Garcia is on the 15-day IL with a right adductor strain.

-- Pitcher Kirby Yates is on the 15-day IL with a hamstring strain.
+- Relief pitcher Kirby Yates is on the 15-day IL with a hamstring strain.

-- Pitcher Michael Kopech is on the 60-day IL with right shoulder impingement.
+- Relief pitcher Michael Kopech is on the 60-day IL with right shoulder impingement.

+- Relief pitcher Evan Phillips is on the 60-day IL following Tommy John surgery.

+- Relief pitcher Kyle Hurt is on the 60-day IL with an elbow injury.

 New York Mets vs Los Angeles Dodgers Predictions and Picks